Brent-Tunnicliff/action-build-and-test-android/README.md

-# template-action
+# action-build-and-test-android
-Template for my GitHub actions
+Common build and test action for my android projects.